acionescu/og-node-standalone/README.md

 ### Running the node on Linux or other Unix operating systems

 * Enter into the `ognode` directory that you unzipped earlier
-* Run `./ognode-start.sh` - the process wil run in the background
+* Run `./ognode-start.sh` - the process will run in the background
 * You can stop it with `./ognode-stop.sh`

 ### Running the node on Windows